Chart Color Schemes

 Educational attainment in Modbury aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is high at 28.3%, including 8.8% in primary education, 7.6% in tertiary education, and 5.1% pursuing secondary education.
+Educational participation is high, with 28.3% of residents currently enrolled in formal education: 8.8% in primary, 7.6% in tertiary, and 5.1% in secondary education.

 Frequently Asked Questions - Education